jonesbrett/Python-3-Cheatsheet/README.md

 </p>

-Wellcome to my Cheat Sheet page, this is work in progress to assist me and any others who may find it useful.
+Welcome to my Cheat Sheet page, this is work in progress to assist me and any others who may find it useful.

 # Table of Contents
 - [Python Syntax](pages/syntax.md)